Netcentric/accesscontroltool/README.md

 ## Oak Index for rep:ACL

-To retrieve all ACLs in the system, an oak index for node type `rep:ACL` is
+To retrieve all ACLs in the system, an Apache Oak index for node type `rep:ACL` is

 * required for versions < 2.4.0 (otherwise the performance degrades significantly)
 * beneficial for large installations for versions >= 2.4.0 (see [#386](https://github.com/Netcentric/accesscontroltool/issues/386), most installations will be fine without index)

-You can get the ZIP file via [Maven](https://repo1.maven.org/maven2/biz/netcentric/cq/tools/accesscontroltool/accesscontroltool-oakindex-package/).
-Install it e.g. via CRX package manager.
+You can get the content package via [Maven](https://repo1.maven.org/maven2/biz/netcentric/cq/tools/accesscontroltool/accesscontroltool-oakindex-package/).
+Install it e.g. via AEM's package manager.

 ```
     <groupId>biz.netcentric.cq.tools.accesscontroltool</groupId>